 The council is working in partnership with Veolia to remove dog mess from the public highway, within 24 hours of the reports being received.

-To report dog mess, please contact the Veolia Haringey Contact Centre:
+You can also report dog mess by contacting the Veolia Haringey Contact Centre:

 The Contact Centre is open 8.30am-5.30pm Monday to Friday.